camerondurham/camerondurham/README.md

 ### hi there, i'm cam

 I graduated from [USC Viterbi ✌️](https://viterbischool.usc.edu/) in May '21!
 Currently, I'm a software engineer for Amazon and work on distributed data ingestion powering the Seller Central website.
-My pronouns are [he/him/his](https://pronoun.is/he/.../himself) and [they/them/theirs](https://pronoun.is/they/.../themselves).
+My pronouns are [they/them/theirs](https://pronoun.is/they/.../themselves) and [he/him/his](https://pronoun.is/he/.../himself) .
 I maintain a [Docker](https://docker.com) environment manager written in [Go](https://golang.org/) that was partially made for USC's data structures and algorithms course, [CSCI 104](https://github.com/csci104/docker).